enzanki-ars/voicemeeter-remote-python/README.md

     vmr.reset()
 ```

-This wrapper runs within the context management protocol meaning it
-will automatically perform teardown (logout) once your code leaves
-the scope of the with statement.
-In order to access wrapper methods
+Once your code leaves the scope of the with statement logout will be called
-in other functions pass the object returned by the with statement to
+automatically.
+In order to separate logic into other functions pass the object
-your function, for example:
+returned by with to your function, for example:

+### Example 2
 ```python
 import voicemeeter